AlexRiveraU/reading-notes/read_class-05.md

 # Putting it all together

 We just finished our project "Gallery of Horns".
-We learned how to create components in React, how to use props and sate, array methods like, `.map()`, `.filter()`, `.find()`, using modals, passing functions as props between child and parent components and using forms with bootstrap.
+We learned how to create components in React, how to use props and state, array methods like, `.map()`, `.filter()`, `.find()`, using modals, passing functions as props between child and parent components and using forms with bootstrap.
 This topic matters as it relates to putting all this together for a better overall understanding.

 ---